Shadowdrums/Note-Taker/README.md

 ## Contributing
 Contributions are welcome!
 Please submit a pull request if you have any suggestions or improvements.
 ## Notes
-Your notes can only be read using the programs console, any .txt it saves will be encrypted.
+Your notes can only be read using the programs console, any .bin it saves will be encrypted.